McCarran International has tripled in size—as has the city it serves

 The most recent project was the new state-of-the-art Terminal 3—completed in 2012 on schedule and within budget.
 The $2.4 billion facility was the largest expansion effort undertaken at McCarran.

 Projects we have managed include terminals, concourses, dozens of gates, runways, parking facilities for thousands of vehicles, freeways, roads, bridges, a tunnel, utility systems, an automated people-mover system, a consolidated-car-rental facility, a bus maintenance depot, a terminal security annex, an integrated in-line baggage-screening program, and more.

 One of many McCarran efforts carried out by Bechtel-managed project teams was a major runway upgrade completed in 2009, ahead of schedule.

-Crews removed some 144,000 cubic yards (110,000 cubic meters) of asphalt and replaced it with about 60 percent concrete and 50 percent new asphalt.
+Crews removed some 144,000 cubic yards (110,000 cubic meters) of asphalt and replaced it with concrete and new asphalt.
 This is equivalent to the amount of material needed to construct a broad sidewalk from Las Vegas to Portland, Oregon.

 Workers also replaced enough conduit—used to power and control portions of McCarran’s airfield lighting system—to stretch the equivalent of nearly from London to Nice, France.